Dev-Divyendh/WordCount-and-Word-Pair-Analysis-using-Spark-HDFS/README.md

-# 📊 Modified WordCount and Word Pair Analysis — CS657 Assignment 1
+# 📊 Modified WordCount and Word Pair Analysis

 This PySpark-based project analyzes the **State of the Union (SOTU)** speech transcripts from 1790 to 2021 using distributed processing techniques.
 It extends the traditional WordCount program with advanced statistical, linguistic, and co-occurrence-based computations, fully optimized for scalability and large dataset performance.